Marsh mongoose

-The marsh mongoose (Atilax paludinosus), also known as the water mongoose or the vansire, is a medium-sized mongoose native to sub-Saharan Africa that inhabits foremost freshwater wetlands.
-It has been listed as Least Concern on the IUCN Red List since 2008.
+The marsh mongoose (Atilax paludinosus), also called water mongoose, is a medium-sized mongoose species native to sub-Saharan Africa that inhabits freshwater wetlands.
+It has been listed as a Least-concern species on the IUCN Red List since 2008.

 Taxonomy

 The generic name Atilax was introduced in 1826 by Frédéric Cuvier.

 In 1829, Georges Cuvier referred to a mongoose in the marshes of the Cape Province using the scientific name Herpestes paludinosus.

 It is the only extant member of the genus Atilax, although an extinct ancestral species from the Early Pleistocene known as Atilax mesotes was also a member of the genus.